vercel/nextjs-subscription-payments/README.md

 ### Configure Stripe webhooks

-You need to set up a webhook that synchronizes relevant details from Stripe with your Cloud Firestore.
-This includes product and pricing data from the Stripe Dashboard, as well as customer's subscription details.
+You need to set up a webhook that synchronizes relevant details from Stripe with your Supabase Database.
+This includes product and pricing data from the Stripe Dashboard, as well as customers' subscription details.

-Here's how to set up the webhook and configure your extension to use it:
+Here's how to set up the webhook and configure your project to use it:

 1. Configure your webhook: